MahdiBouakline/Codingcube/README.md

-# Codingcube
+<h1> Codingcube

-I have the Pyraminx duo.
+# I have the Pyraminx duo.
 I am very able to solve it and I use the intermediate method.

-<h1>Ao5=1 minute and 30 seconds.
+<h2> Ao5=1 minute and 30 seconds.

-*Ao12=1 minute and 13 seconds.
+Ao12=1 minute and 13 seconds.

-*Ao25=55 seconds.<\h1>
+Ao25=55 seconds.